| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Converts a dataset to a ts_data
+Convert a compatible dataset to a ts_data object by setting

 Usage